SharePoint/PnP-Guidance/articles/modern-experience-customizations-customize-lists-and-libraries.md

 ## User Custom Actions
 <a name="supportedcustomactions"> </a>

-The "modern" experiences do allow certain user custom actions to be surfaced in the new user interface, but not all user action configurations which are supported by "classic" mode are supported in the "modern" experience.
-Below table gives a high level overview of the supported custom action locations and how they're surfaced in the "modern" UI:
+The "modern" experiences allow certain user custom actions to be surfaced in the new user interface, but not all user action configurations which are supported by "classic" mode are supported in the "modern" experience.
+The table below gives a high level overview of the supported custom action locations and how they're surfaced in the "modern" UI:

 |**User Custom Action location**|**Visible in "modern" UI**|
 |:-----|:-----|